 If you’ve watched a few Korean movies in the past, you will probably recognize several of the faces in Memoir of a Murderer.

 The lead character in Memoir of a Murderer is played by Kyoung-gu Sul, who can also be seen in Lucid Dream.
 Yet another South Korean movie available on Netflix.
 Though this isn’t really one of the better stories or productions.

 Also, one a the main characters in this movie also played the lead in Pandora (which is on Netflix now).
 His name is Nam-gil Kim and he is a great example of someone Hollywood could easily use in their own productions as well.
 He’s tall, handsome, and can play the hero and villain with equal conviction.

 But really, even if you’ve never watched a movie from South Korea before, you can start here.

 Memoir of a Murderer is a great story and extremely well-produced movie.
 Very much to the standard of any major English-speaking country.

-We’ve already seen quite a few remakes of South Korean horror movies.
-Oldboy is probably one of the best-known examples since the original had already reached a worldwide audience.
+We’ve already seen quite a few remakes of Asian horror movies.
+The South Korean thriller Oldboy is probably one of the best-known examples since the original had already reached a worldwide audience.

 Another example is Martin Scorsese’s The Departed from 2006.
-This movie was a remake of the South Korean Infernal Affairs (original title: Mou gaan dou) from 2002.
+This movie was a remake of the Hong Kong movie Infernal Affairs (original title: Mou gaan dou) from 2002.
 Scorsese’s remake won him both an Academy Award and a Golden Globe for Best Director.
 In fact, The Departed even won “Best Motion Picture of the Year” at the Academy Awards.

 Memoir of a Murder is definitely another great example of a South Korean movie that would probably be a huge success if remade as an English version.
 Still, I hope many will choose to watch the original since the message and story are very universal.